What to check out in London this Summer

 Victoria and Albert Museum

-The Victoria and Albert Museum is the world's largest museum of decorative arts and design.
-Its extensive collection includes fashion, textiles, and ceramics, that help provide an insight into how art and design has evolved over the centuries.
+The Victoria and Albert (V&A) Museum is the world's largest museum of decorative arts and design.
+Its extensive collection includes fashion, textiles, and ceramics, which help provide an insight into how art and design have evolved over the centuries.

 Closest train station: